Stay in a Pub

 The Orange Tree: Richmond, London

-The Orange Tree, located in the outer London borough of Richmond, Surrey, has been a fixture on Kew Road since the late 18th century.
-Its late Victorian brick and terracotta striped facade was added when the pub was rebuilt in the 1890s.
+The Orange Tree, located in the outer London borough of Richmond, Surrey, has been a fixture on Kew Road since the late 18th-century.
+Its late Victorian brick and terracotta striped facade were added when the pub was rebuilt in the 1890s.